 Finding “the next thing” will continue to drive most technology assessments.
 The lesson from the XML – Web services – SOA – and so forth experience is that sub-units of bounded technologies don’t really point successfully to the future.
 The trends of technology, just like real life, have an overlapping nature and the triggers for progress come from the surprising Connections* that transpire.
 Back in the XML Web services day an outlying technology called Grid or Utility computing was preparing to become more influential in the form of cloud technology; and blogging and threads were arising from Web development to forge social media juggernauts Facebook and Twitter.
 Hello, next big thing.

 Here I’d like to note my respect and admiration for the late Mike Bucken, Application Development Trends editor, and the conference chair who brought me along for a great ride.
-Our co-conspirators included Don Box, Tony Baer, Toufic Boubez, Michael Cusumano, and others.
+Mike gathered a great group of co-conspirators that included Don Box, Tony Baer, Toufic Boubez, Michael Cusumano, and others.
 Conferences will continue to be an essential element in high-tech, providing the kind of face-to-face contact one needs to learn a topic fully.

 * Credit James Burke, author.